olgapombo/olgapombo.github.io/curriculum.md

 * 1973 - 1979 – ªAggregated Teacher of Philosophy*, D. Pedro V High School, Lisbon.
 * 1970 - 1972 – *Assistant Teacher of Philosophy and History*, M. Amália Vaz de Carvalho High School, Lisbon.

-## Leadership and governance roles
+## Leadership and Governance Roles

 * 2014 – 2017 - *Proponent, founder and first [Program-Director](https://phd-fctas.campus.ciencias.ulisboa.pt/director-do-programa/)* of the [International “Doctoral Program on Philosophy of Science, Technology, Art and Society” (PD-FCTAS)](https://phd-fctas.campus.ciencias.ulisboa.pt/apresentacao/) sponsored by the Portuguese Foundation for Science and Technology (FCT).
 * 2011-2015 - *Co-founder and Co-coordinator* of the [“Master in History and Philosophy of Science”](https://ciencias.ulisboa.pt/sites/default/files/fcul/dep/sahfc/doc/dossier%20mestrado%202011-12.pdf ) of the FCUL